-SUBJECT TO COMPLETION, DATED AUGUST 29, 1997

 ,000,000 SHARES

-[LOGO] AFFILIATED MANAGERS GROUP, INC.
+AFFILIATED MANAGERS GROUP, INC.

 COMMON STOCK

 (PAR VALUE \$.01 PER SHARE)

 Of the ,000,000 shares of Common Stock offered, ,000,000 are being offered hereby in the United States and ,000,000 shares are being offered in a concurrent international offering outside the United States.
-The initial public offering price and the aggregate underwriting discount per share will be identical for both offerings.
+The initial public offering price and the aggregate underwriting discount per share will be identical for both Offerings.
 See "Underwriting".

-Prior to these offerings, there has been no public market for the Common Stock of the Company.
-It is currently estimated that the initial public offering price per share will be between $\$ and $\$.
+Prior to these Offerings, there has been no public market for the Common Stock of the Company, and there can be no assurance that an active trading market will develop or be sustained to support future transactions in the shares of Common Stock sold in the Offerings.
+It is currently estimated that the initial public offering price per share will be between \$ and \$ .
 For factors to be considered in determining the initial public offering price, see "Underwriting".